AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

 You can monitor its progress by opening a second `ssh` window and doing `tail -f` on the logfiles in `Logs`.

+For a reference point on build times, see the archived logfiles in `JetPack5/AGX-Xavier-Logs`, which are timestamped from my most recent build on a 16 GB AGX Xavier.

 5. Review the log files in `JetPack5/Logs` for errors.
 If there are any, open an issue at
 <https://github.com/AlgoCompSynth/AlgoCompSynth-One/issues/new>.